 - Sores and blisters forming

-Risk factors include, being a male, teen or young adult, wearing tight clothing, excessive sweating, overweight, history of diabetes and a compromised or weaken immune system.
+Risk factors include being a male, teen or young adult, wearing tight clothing, excessive sweating, overweight, history of diabetes and a compromised or weakened the immune system.

 - Red rash spreading from groin region to upper thighs forming a half-moon shape

 - Tiny blisters or sores forming along the borders of the rash